 Caught early enough, I’ve come across many online accounts of successful massage treatment of cherry eye in dogs.
 Using a combination of a warm, moist cloth and dog-safe eye drops, the home method of treatment involves calming the afflicted dog and gently massaging the prolapsed tear gland of the nictitating membrane until it sucks back into place.
 Even when this technique is successful, though, there is no guarantee that the cherry eye is gone for good.
 A dog with a resolved case of cherry eye may have it recur, and a dog who has had cherry eye in one eye is at higher risk of having it happen in the other as well.

 The safest bet is a visit to the veterinarian, who can accurately determine the specific reason for your dog’s cherry eye.
 Since there is no fixed cause, an early consultation can help ensure your dog’s long-term eye health.
-There are three common surgical options for cherry eye.
+There are three common surgical options for cherry eye in dogs.
 In the first case, the vet may be able to stitch the prolapsed tear gland back into place.
 In other cases, a veterinary surgeon may find the connective tissue too weak to cradle the gland properly.
 For situations like these, the surgeon will attempt to create a new pocket or envelope to hold it in place permanently.

 The third option was, in past years, the most common, and involved complete removal of the cherry-eyed tear gland.
 Removal of the prolapsed gland is an option of absolutely last resort.
 Removal of the affected tear gland will require lifelong after-treatment with artificial tears to prevent chronic dry eye and secondary problems that can occur when there’s insufficient production of lubrication for a dog’s eyes.